 - Walmart — pack of 6 black record album frames for $38

-- Michael’s — pack of 3 LP frames (no price listed, remember to use the weekly 40% off coupon)
+- Michael’s — pack of 3 LP frames (remember to use the weekly 40% off coupon if these are not already on sale)

-- Urban Outfitters has album frames in black or silver for $15 each or 2/$20
+- Urban Outfitters has album frames in five colors 2/$20

 - Hobby Lobby has a black wood record album frame for $14.99